luthor112/steam-easygrid/README.md

 ## Features
 - Replace or reset grid images for all apps in a collection with ones from SteamGridDB
-- Switch the header image, logo or grid image of an app with ones from SteamGridDB via a window opened by double-clicking the header
+- Switch the hero (header) image, logo or grid image of an app with ones from SteamGridDB via a window opened by double-clicking the header

 ## Configuration
 - Configuration file: `<STEAM>\plugins\steam-easygrid\config.json`